Ila-bura/mewmes/README.md

 Below are some components that have been implemented and reused throughout the project:

-1. axiosDefault.js : Send http request to the backend API in the case of user crud actions or get requests for a specific object or list of objects.
+1. axiosDefault.js : used to send http requests to the backend API in the case of user crud actions or get requests for a specific object or list of objects.
-2. Asset.js : exports the loading spinner when/where requied in the site.
+2. Asset.js : used to export the loading spinner when required.
-3. Avatar.js exports users' avatar image to the popular profileslist, profile page and navbar profile link.
+3. Avatar.js : used to export users' avatar image to the most viral profiles list, profile page and navbar profile link.
-4. MoreDropdown.js : displays menu to authorised users with options to edit/delete Posts, comments and profile details.
+4. MoreDropdown.js : used to display menu to authorised users with options to edit and delete memes, comments and profile details.
-5. CurrentUserContext.js : confirm users logged-in status to determine what functionality is available to that user.
+5. CurrentUserContext.js : used to confirm users logged-in status to determine what functionality is available to that user.
-6. ProfileDataContext.js : provide un/follow ability to authorised user via popular profiles componenet and profile page component.
+6. ProfileDataContext.js : used to provide follow and unfollow ability to authorised user via PopularProfiles component and ProfilePage component.
-7. useRedirect.js : redirects a user to another page if they are not authorised to be on the page they are trying to access.
+7. useRedirect.js : used to redirect a user to another page if they are not authorised to be on the page they are trying to access.
-8. useClickOutsideToggle.js : Implemented for the mobile dropdown nav component, which allows users to close the expanded navbar by tapping/clicking outside the navbar.
+8. useClickOutsideToggle.js : implemented for the mobile dropdown nav component, which allows users to close the expanded navbar by tapping or clicking outside the navbar.
-9. utils.js : supplies functionality to all of the components that utilise the Infinite Scroll.
+9. utils.js : used to supply functionality to all of the components that utilise the Infinite Scroll.
+10. 404.js : used to display an error image and a message if an invalid page is typed in.
+After a few seconds the user is redirected to the Home page.

 [Back to top](#contents)